A beginner guide to exceptions

 You can do two things with exceptions:

-them; to create and propagate errors.catch
+throwthem; to create and propagate errors.catchthem; to handle errors.

 Error handling